CRETE · GREECE

 Spinalonga

-A Venetian sea-fortress the Ottomans never took, repurposed in 1903 as Europe’s last leprosy colony.
-The Italian families left in 1957.
-The walls and houses are still there, half an hour by boat from Agios Nikolaos.
+A Venetian sea-fortress the Ottomans never stormed, turned in 1903 into Europe’s last leprosy colony.
+The families left in 1957; the walls and the houses still stand, half an hour by boat from Elounda.
 Half history, half ghost town.

 - 1 Crete: Day Trip to Agios Nikolaos and Spinalonga Island